Top 25 Best '70s Horror Filmsby Dennis_Alink | created - 02 Oct 2013 | updated - 24 May 2015 | Public

 R | 122 min | Horror

-When a teenage girl is possessed by a mysterious entity, her mother seeks the help of two priests to save her daughter.
+When a 12-year-old girl is possessed by a mysterious entity, her mother seeks the help of two priests to save her.

 One of those films that gave me nightmares.
 Afraid to close your eyes at night because you might see Linda Blair gazing at you in your dreams.
 Being raised in a roman-catholic fashion the thought of you or one of your loved ones getting possessed by the devil is incredibly frightening.
 Let alone the goosebumps which occur the moment you just think of Blair's head doing a 360.
 Seeing something physically impossible happen in an ordinary looking shot simply gives the creeps, and it are those creeps this film is just overflowing with.
 Then there is also the story of a priest wrestling with his own faith; great films have great drama and a good genre-film will never become a classic without something happening inside the heads of our main character; "The Exorcist" just has it all and has it put on film in a brilliant way.

 An American newcomer to a prestigious German ballet academy comes to realize that the school is a front for something sinister amid a series of grisly murders.

 Seldom has a combination of music, architecture, extreme lights, gore and slow tension been so effective as in 'Suspiria'.
 From the moment Suzy Bannion (Jessica Harper) arrives at the Munich airport till the final countdown; this film is audio/visually unique and till this day has to find it's equal (although Argento's own "Inferno" (a sequel to this film) does an amusing shot).
 Don't expect great acting, do expect to be amazed by this brilliant piece of horror.

 Fifteen years after murdering his sister on Halloween night 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois to kill again.